VA Cancer Claims Guide

 Major Presumptive Cancer Pathways

 The following exposure categories currently carry presumptive cancer coverage.
-The PACT Act presumptive lists are actively expanding; verify the current list at VA.gov before relying on this section for a specific filing.
+The PACT Act presumptive lists are expanding.
+Verify the current list at VA.gov before relying on this section for a specific filing.

 Agent Orange Exposure (38 CFR § 3.309(e))